sagemath/trac_to_gh/Issue 3799.md

 # Issue 3799: degree sequence should not be a single integer in graph_database

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3799

 Original creator: rlm